jpegleg/flying-squirrel-tactix/README.md

-Actix has middleware for auth, or auth can be impelemented directly etc. mTLS version of flying-squirrel-tactix is doable and being tested, however rustls mTLS client auth is so far either far to lax or failing to authenticate correctly.
+Actix has middleware for auth, or auth can be impelemented directly etc. mTLS version of flying-squirrel-tactix is doable and being tested, however rustls mTLS client auth is so far either far too lax or failing to authenticate correctly.
 I may release that code in a separate project template.

 Instead of auth and mTLS in the microservice (server auth rustls TLS only is provided in flying-squirrel-tactix, enough to ensure the data is encrypted in transit), using network rules or sidecare auth systems to authenticate clients